Lady and the Tramp (2019 film)

-Lady and the Tramp is a 2019 American musical romance film directed by Charlie Bean and written by Andrew Bujalski and Kari Granlund, and produced by Walt Disney Pictures and Taylor Made, and distributed by Walt Disney Studios Motion Pictures.
-The film is a live-action/CGI hybrid remake of Walt Disney’s 1955 animated film of the same name, which was based on the 1945 Cosmopolitan magazine story of "Happy Dan, the Cynical Dog" by Ward Greene.
-The film stars the voices of Tessa Thompson, Justin Theroux, Janelle Monáe, and Sam Elliott with the human characters portrayed by Thomas Mann, Kiersey Clemons, Yvette Nicole Brown, F. Murray Abraham, Adrian Martinez, and Ken Jeong.
+Lady and the Tramp is a 2019 American musical romance film directed by Charlie Bean and adapted by Andrew Bujalski and Kari Granlund.
+A live-action/animated remake of Walt Disney's traditionally animated 1955 film, which was based on the 1945 Cosmopolitan short story, "Happy Dan, the Cynical Dog" by Ward Greene, it stars the voices of Tessa Thompson, Justin Theroux, Janelle Monáe, and Sam Elliott with the human characters portrayed by Thomas Mann, Kiersey Clemons, Yvette Nicole Brown, F. Murray Abraham, Adrian Martinez, and Ken Jeong.
 It is dedicated to storyboard artist Chris Reccardi, who died on May 2, 2019.

 Lady and the Tramp was released on November 12, 2019 on Disney+, making it the first Disney remake not to be released theatrically, but instead only on a streaming service.
-The film received mixed reviews from critics with praise for its performances and voice acting, but criticism for its visual effects, screenplay, and pacing.
+The film received mixed reviews from critics.

 Plot

-On Christmas Day, Jim Dear gives his wife Darling, an American Cocker Spaniel puppy, whom she names Lady.
-Lady grows up and befriends the neighbors' dogs: elderly Bloodhound Trusty and feisty Scottish Terrier Jacqueline, AKA "Jock".
+On Christmas Day, Jim Dear gives his wife Darling, an American Cocker Spaniel puppy as a present.
+The puppy, named Lady, grows up and befriends the neighbors' dogs: elderly Bloodhound Trusty and feisty Scottish Terrier Jacqueline, AKA "Jock".

-Meanwhile, a Schnauzer-mix named Tramp spends his days wandering the streets, stealing food and causing trouble for local dogcatcher Elliot, who has labeled Tramp "vicious" and become obsessed with catching him.
-After reluctantly freeing his friends Peg and Bull from Elliot's cart, Tramp hides from Elliot in Lady's neighborhood.
+Meanwhile, a Schnauzer-mix named Tramp roams the streets, stealing food and causing trouble for local dogcatcher Elliot, who has labeled Tramp "vicious" and is intent on catching him.
+Tramp hides out in Lady's neighborhood.
 Having been shooed away from Darling's baby shower by Darling's aunt Sarah and not realizing why her owners are neglecting her, Lady mistakes Tramp's voice for Trusty's and confides in him.
 Tramp deduces that Darling is pregnant, and warns Lady that "when a baby moves in, a dog moves out".
 Upon discovering Tramp's identity, Lady sends him away and dismisses his claims.
 After the baby girl Lulu is born, the couple becomes busier than ever and Lady begins to wonder if Tramp was right.

 Later, Jim Dear and Darling leave for an extended visit to Jim Dear's sister and ask Aunt Sarah to dog-sit.
 While Aunt Sarah is upstairs, her two Devon Rex cats demolish the living room and pin the deed on Lady.
-Aunt Sarah immediately takes Lady to a pet store in order to buy a muzzle.
-Lady escapes into an alley, is confronted by vicious street dog Isaac.
-She is saved by Tramp.
+Aunt Sarah immediately takes Lady to a pet store to fit a muzzle.
+Frightened, Lady escapes into an alley, and is confronted by vicious street dog Isaac, but Tramp saves her.